Laboratory rat

 The albino laboratory rat with its red eyes and white fur is an iconic model organism for scientific research in a variety of fields.

-Laboratory rats or lab rats are strains of the rat subspecies Rattus norvegicus domestica (Domestic Norwegian rat) which are bred and kept for scientific research.
-While less commonly used for research than laboratory mice, rats have served as an important animal model for research in psychology and biomedical science, and "lab rat" is commonly used as an idiom for a test subject.
+Laboratory rats, or lab rats, is a term that refers to specific strains of domestic brown rats (fancy rats) who are bred and used for scientific research.
+While less commonly used for research than laboratory mice, rats have served as an important animal model for research in psychology and biomedical science.
+"Lab rat" is commonly used as an idiom for a test subject.